The Sirens of Baghdad

 * * *

 Khadra’s choice for the third incident (father’s dishonour) to be the one for punishing the “West” seems rather weak and trivial in comparison to the other two disheartening events.
 However, this is one of the major differences between the “Eastern” and “Western” regions.
-Honour is a justifiable motive for vengeance and it’s the way of the culture of villagers in most Arab and Muslim-populated countries, even if the reason for revenge may not strike readers in the Occident as a good one.
+Honour is a justifiable motive for vengeance and it is the way of the culture of villagers in many Arab and Muslim-populated countries, even if the reason for revenge may not strike readers in the “Occident” as a good one.

 This marvellous writing rings true and John Cullen’s impeccable translation does the book justice (as well as The Swallows of Kabul and The Attack).